mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 end
 {% endhighlight %}

-...and we'll add a link in the list view.
-We'll make the title the link element:
+...and we'll add a link in the list view list.haml.
+We'll make the title the link element so update the code:

+{% highlight ruby %}
+%td= video.title
+{% endhighlight %}

+to:

 {% highlight ruby %}
 %td